Blendify-Games/Pymodoro/README-en_US.md

 ### The show scene

 In this scene you have a timer with the cycle description.
 The info button will give you the statistics about the Pymodoro use.
+The green button (⬅️) will allow you to return to the Pymodoro setup scene.
+Remember that when you go back to setup, the progress you've made so far in the current pomodoro will be lost.

 <img src=screenshots/show.png>